You may have heard that SEO is essential when you want to increase traffic to your website.

 - What exactly is a meta description, anyway?

-- Do you need to crank out a 2,000-word blog post four times a day?
+- Do you need to crank out a 2,000-word blog post four times daily?

-Before diving into the more technical aspects of SEO, I’m going to answer the most-asked questions about SEO.
+Before diving into the more technical aspects of SEO, I will answer the most-asked questions about SEO.

 Is SEO Dead?